KTO Rosomak: Construction

 The AMV transporter features a frame construction with a longitudinal steel beam.
 The suspension and drive system are mounted on this structure, providing greater rigidity and easier maintenance of certain components.
-The vehicle is powered by a 6-cylinder, inline, turbocharged diesel engine, the Scania DI 12 56A03PE, with a maximum power output of 360kW (490 HP) at 2100 rpm and a continuous power output of 294kW (400 HP).
+The vehicle is powered by a 6-cylinder, inline, turbocharged diesel engine, the Scania DI 12 56A03PE, with a maximum power output of 360 kW (490 HP) at 2100 rpm and a continuous power output of 294 kW (400 HP).
 The 11.7-liter engine is liquid-cooled and works with a ZF 7HP 902S Ecomat automatic transmission with 7 forward gears and 1 reverse gear, allowing a maximum speed of over 100 km/h.
 Water propulsion is provided by two propellers, enabling a speed of 10 km/h.
 The exhaust system is equipped with an exhaust gas cooling system.
 The fuel capacity is 325 liters.

-The vehicle has eight wheels of size 14.00R20, working with a central tire pressure regulation system.
+The vehicle has eight wheels with 14.00R20 tires, equipped with a central tire pressure regulation system.
 All wheels have independent suspension based on arms mounted to the support beam, and are cushioned by a hydropneumatic actuator system that allows ground clearance adjustment from +200mm to -250mm.
 The suspension travel is 450mm.
 The vehicle's turning radius is 12 meters.
 Terrain obstacle capabilities include: climbing slopes up to 60%; maximum side tilt up to 35 degrees; overcoming vertical walls of 0.5m; fording depths of 1.5m; and crossing trenches of 2.1m.

 The Polish variant received a range of domestic solutions, such as the Stopfire fire suppression system, the Fonet internal communication system, the PNK-72 Radomka driver's observation device, and Polish VHF radios from Radmor.

 The Rosomak hulls are welded from ARMSTAL 500 plates (except for the floor, which is made from ARMSTAL 450 plates), and the external armor elements (in the amphibious version) are also made from ARMSTAL 500 steel.
 Since 2010, the steel has been supplied by Huta Stali Jakościowych from Stalowa Wola (the first series of vehicles were made from imported steel).